ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/tracking-engagement.md

 ---
-$title: Tracking engagement with analytics
+$title: How to configure Google Analytics for your AMP pages
-$order: 4
+$order: 100
+tutorial: true
 formats:
     - websites
     - stories